tdisbm/hospital/README.md

 - run: mvn:package
 - run: java -jar target/hospital-0.0.1-SNAPSHOT.jar

+##### Note:
+If you are using IntellijIdea just open this project, <br/>
+note it as maven, then just run project.

 Booking endpoint: /appointment/booking <br/>
 List endpoint: /admin/appointment/list

-#Info:
+# Info:
-- After check please notify me to delete this repository
+- After check please notify me to delete this repository!